|

 The one Self, the sole Reality, alone exist

 eternally.
-When even the ancient Master,
+When even the ancient master,

 Dakshinamurti, revealed It only through speechless